-Course Code: mm0
+Course Code: mm3

 Microsoft Project can help you manage your project's schedule, costs, and scope in a way that you've never dreamed of.
 Too often, Project users never use this powerful tool to its fullest potential.
 In your first lesson, you'll discover how to improve your project by adopting a formal management approach.
 You'll get a quick overview of Project Management, and then you'll learn the basics of Microsoft Project, including a summary of the Gantt Chart view and ways to create and enter project tasks.

 If you're looking for ways to keep organized, you'll see just how to do that in this lesson!
-You'll go through the steps to create a project schedule in no time flat.
+You'll walk through steps to create a project schedule in no time flat.
 Once you create and enter tasks in Project's Gantt Chart view, you'll set a schedule by using a calendar and assigning lead times.
 Then, you'll need to create task dependencies, sometimes known as links.
 You'll see how to perform these activities and, in the process, you'll become comfortable using Project's many dialog boxes.
 Before you know it, you'll be creating schedules for all your projects with little effort.

 You won't get too far with your project without adding resources.
 While tasks create the backbone of your project, people, equipment, and material bring your project to life.
 In this lesson, you'll find out how to apply two types of Project resources—work resources, and material resources.
 You'll look at two more dialog boxes—Resource Information and Assign Resources—and learn how to analyze resources by using the Resource Sheet and Resource Usage views.